antarasi/vue-async-component-provider/README.md

 # vue-async-component-provider

-A Vue 3 component library providing a customizable Suspense replacement.
-Use `AsyncComponentProvider` as a wrapper component to manage the state of multiple async dependencies in a component tree.
+A Vue 3 component providing a customizable Suspense replacement.

+Use `AsyncComponentProvider` when you have multiple child components that load data asynchronously and you want the parent component to wait until all child components resolve.

+## Demo

+TBD

 ## Installation